 Do you have a very engaged premium user?
 It may be a good time for an upsell or cross-sell.

-Depending on your product and its price point, you might be able to have a sales team do some footwork for you, too.
-To make your salesforce even more effective, equip them with the information you’ve collected while tracking behavior and engagement - they’ll spend less time getting to know the customer and will be better prepared to close the sale.
+Depending on your product and its price point, you might be able to have a salesperson do some legwork for you, too.
+To make your salesforce even more effective, equip them with the information you’ve collected while tracking behavior and engagement – they’ll spend less time getting to know the customer and will be better prepared to close the sale.

 5. Make Your Free Plan Good, But Not Too Good

 This seems contradictory at first.
 Wouldn’t you want customers to have the best experience with the free plan so that they are more likely to upgrade?
-Well, the problem here is you don’t want the free plan to cannibalize sales of premium plans.
+The problem, of course, is you don’t want the free plan to cannibalize sales of premium plans.

-Want to take a deeper dive into converting free users to paind ones?
-Download our ebook Converting Freemium and Trials To Paid Customers.
+Want to take a deeper dive into converting free users to paid ones?
+Download our eBook, The Marketers Guide to In-App Messaging.